openstack-infra/system-config/doc/source/stackforge.rst

 some required options for Gerrit to function normally (enforcing presence of a Change-Id in commits and allowing changes to be merged).
-This example also expects contributors to agree to a standard OpenStack CLA, join the OpenStack Foundation and submit contact information (this feature can be disabled by setting requireContributorAgreement to false).
+This example also expects contributors to agree to a standard OpenContrail CLA, join the OpenContrail Foundation and submit contact information (this feature can be disabled by setting requireContributorAgreement to false).